How to Crochet a Slip Stitch - Step-by-Step for Beginners (Right-Handed)

 When will you need a slip stitch?

 There are a lot of different instances where you might need to use a slip stitch while crocheting.
-Often it will happen at the end of rows after you’ve made a chain.
-You may also need to use a slip stitch to close a round and many more reasons.
+You may need to use a slip stitch to close a round, to "get to" a different stitch, and many more reasons.
 This is a stitch that you will encounter often and you will do well to learn it and practice so you remember it next time you come across a slip stitch (sl st) in a pattern.

 Prefer to Watch the Video Instead?